adriano-t/mirrorlayers-propaganda/README.md

 # Propaganda Client

 ## To do
-- button to view a comment in context if we click from a profile
 - auto-follow when comment
-- refresh notifications in background
-- show a red dot on the notification icon
 - notifications for received likes
-- show an alert when you have no more likes
+- show an alert when you finished the cores and tried to like
 - check loaders: dismiss in case of failure

 ## Bugs
 - cores are not refreshed when a like is sent
 - user should not be able to report themselves
+- if login from profile page, when you press back you'll go to auth page again

 ## Requirements